SamuelSwartzberg/flashcardifying_text_temp/math.md

 ### free and bound

 ⟮＿A variable＿⟯ may be ⟮＿free＿⟯ or ⟮c_;＿bound＿⟯.
-»⟮a free variable⟯« is one ⟮on which the value of an expression/statement⟯ ⟮depends/says something about⟯ »⟮a bound variable⟯« on the other hand is ⟮a convenience to express something⟯, that does not ⟮stand for a particular thing⟯ often an expression/statement can be ⟮rephrased⟯ to ⟮eliminate bound variables⟯ (though not always).
-Variables such as the indexing variable of summation/productation notation or the input of a limit are bound variables.
-There are a few common ⟮variable-binding⟯ operators, most commonly ⟮sum Σ, product Π, integral ∫, limit lim, existential quantifier ∃, universal quantifier ∀⟯
+»⟮a free variable⟯« is one ⟮on which the value of an expression⟯ ⟮depends/says something about⟯ »⟮a bound variable⟯« is ⟮just a convenience to express something⟯ There are a few common ⟮variable-binding⟯ operators, most commonly ⟮sum Σ, product Π, integral ∫, limit lim, existential quantifier ∃, universal quantifier ∀⟯

 ### arguments, parameters, coefficients, constants

 #### arguments, parameters

-A »variable« is a placeholder for something that may change.
+»⟮A variable⟯« is a placeholder for something that may change.
-Variables may either be arguments or parameters.
+⟮＿Variables＿⟯ may either be ⟮＿arguments＿⟯ or ⟮c_;＿parameters＿⟯.
-Often, variable is treated as a synonym for argument (only), but this is incorrect.
+Often, ⟮variable⟯ is treated as a synonym for ⟮argument⟯ (only), ⟮but this is incorrect⟯.
-An argument is a variable that is the input of the function, that if varied produces different outcomes.
+»⟮An argument⟯« is ⟮＿a variable＿⟯ that is ⟮the input of the function, that if varied produces different outcomes⟯.
-A parameter is a variable that is not provided as an input for the function.
+»⟮A parameter⟯« is ⟮＿a variable＿⟯ that is ⟮not provided as an input for the function⟯.
-Instead, functions with parameters produce families of functions, where varying the parameter selects a function from the family of functions.
+Instead, functions with ⟮＿parameters＿⟯ produce ⟮families of functions⟯, where ⟮varying the parameter⟯ ⟮selects a function from⟯ ⟮c_-2 ;the family of functions⟯.
 ^By analogy: The speed of a bike depends on how fast one pedals - this is an argument.
 The speed of a bike also depends on the shape, weight, etc. of the bike - but varying those, you now have a different bike - this is a parameter.
 Leaving parameters for shape, weight, etc. of a bike undefined defines all possible relations between pedal speed and speed of the bike.
-The ⟮arguments⟯ but not the parameters of a function are ⟮listed in f(...)⟯ Arguments are typically indicated by letters starting with x.
+⟮＿The arguments＿⟯ but not ⟮c_;＿the parameters＿⟯ of a function are ⟮listed in f(...)⟯ ⟮＿Arguments＿⟯ are typically indicated by ⟮letters starting with x⟯.
-Parameters are typically indicated by letters starting with a.
+⟮＿Parameters＿⟯ are typically indicated by l⟮etters starting with a⟯.

 #### coefficients, constants